Using Premia and Nsp for Constructing a Risk Management Benchmark for Testing Parallel Architecture: Practical experiments

 \section{Practical experiments}

-A typical usage example of our MPI/Nsp/Premia framework is the evaluation of a large portfolio consisting of hundreds or even thousands of options to be priced.
+A typical usage example of our MPI/Nsp/Premia framework is the evaluation of a large portfolio consisting of hundreds or even thousands of options.
 The pricing of a single option is not carried out using parallel computations but instead each option is priced on a single processor and because we have many processors at hand we can price several options simultaneously.
 Although load-balancing for parallel computation is a very active field of research, we have restricted to a simplified ``Robbin Hood'' strategy for our tests.
-The code of Fig.~\ref{load-balance} and Fig.~\ref{send-premia-obj}, which enables to price a portfolio using a cluster in a way that the load of the cluster is well balanced between the different nodes, describes the load-balancing strategies we used in all our examples.
+The codes of Fig.~\ref{load-balance} and Fig.~\ref{send-premia-obj} describe the load-balancing strategy used in our examples.
 First, the master sends one job to each slave and as soon as a slave finishes its computation and sends its answer back, it is assigned a new job.
 This mechanism goes on until the whole portfolio has been been treated.

-We considered several examples of portfolio described in Sections~\ref{sec-regression}, \ref{sec-comms-example}, \ref{sec-portfolio-example}.
+We considered the examples of portfolios described in Sections~\ref{sec-regression}, \ref{sec-comms-example}, \ref{sec-portfolio-example}.
 In Section~\ref{sec-premia-tb}, we explained how a pricing problem can be saved in a file relying on the XDR library, henceforth in our examples, a portfolio will be a collection of files, each file describing a precise pricing problem.